Martinomagnifico/reveal.js-copycode/README.md

 * **`iconsvg`**: This option is an object with placeholders for SVG icons for the 'copy' and 'copied' state.
 If left empty, it will use the default icons.
 	* **`copy`**: An SVG string (`<svg>...</svg>`) can be pasted here.
 	* **`copied`**: An SVG string (`<svg>...</svg>`) can be pasted here.
+* **`cssautoload`**: CopyCode will load the CSS if this is set to `true`.
+If you import reveal.js-copycode from npm, you will need to import the CSS file yourself.
+If you use 'import', then csspath should be set to `false`.
+If you know the path to the CSS file, you can use the `csspath` option and keep cssautoload set to `true`.
 * **`csspath`**: CopyCode will automatically load the styling.
 If you want to customise the styling, you can link to your own CSS file here.
 * **`clipboardjspath`**: This is the path to ClipboardJS.
 When nothing is filled in here, it will automatically load from a CDN.